top of page

 Trust assets showed up before the sales ask.

-Not as an influencer — as a credible voice.
+Not as an influencer, but as a credible voice.

 Attention had somewhere to go.